 Standard 3: Students will analyze, interpret, and evaluate increasingly complex literary and informational texts that include a wide range of historical, cultural, ethnic, and global perspectives from a variety of genres.

-Depth-of-Knowledge: 2 ADD: 4.3.R.2: Students will determine whether a grade-level literary text is This is a DOK 2.
-In this item narrated in first- or third-person point of view. determine the correct respo
+4.3.R.2: Students will determine whether a grade-level literary text is narrated in first- or third-person point of view.